Tara (Ramayana): Marriage to Sugriva

 After Vali's death, Sugriva acquires Vali's kingdom as well as Tara.
 The Ramayana does not record any formal marriage or any ritual purification—like the trial by fire Sita had to undergo when she is reacquired by Rama from Ravana—that Tara must undertake to marry Sugriva or return to Vali following his return from the dead.
 The lack of the description of formal marriage suggests, according to some critics, that Tara's relationship to Sugriva is neither widow re-marriage nor polyandry, but simply appropriation by Sugriva.
 In the references of the coronation of Sugriva as king, Angada is also described as the heir-apparent crown prince, while Tara is mentioned as Sugriva's wife.
 The Adhyatma Ramayana declares that Sugriva acquires Tara.

 While Vali's acquisition of Ruma— elder brother taking his younger sister-in-law as a wife—is universally condemned; however as in Tara's case, the elder brother's widow marrying her younger brother-in-law seems to be a social norm.
 Ramashraya Sharma considers that Rama's silence on the marriage of Tara and Sugriva does not signal non-acceptance of the act, but rather that he is not concerned with the issue of the sexual relations of the loose charactered vanaras, in which Tara and Ruma exchange hands between the brothers.
-Ramayana mentions that Sugriva indulges in sexual pleasures of women, including Ruma and Tara, who he coveted.
-In Ramayana however, Angada criticizes Sugriva for his lustful marriage to his elder sister-in-law Tara, who is like a mother to him.
+The Ramayana mentions that Sugriva indulges in sexual pleasures of women, including Ruma and Tara, who he coveted.
+In the Ramayana however, Angada criticizes Sugriva for his lustful marriage to his elder sister-in-law Tara, who is like a mother to him.
 Though a political marriage, Tara serves Sugriva loyally.

-The commentaries of Ramayana suggest that it would be right for Sugriva to marry the widowed Tara.
-Amritakataka of Kataka Madhava Yogindra says that this was right as they were animals.
+The commentaries of the Ramayana suggest that it would be right for Sugriva to marry the widowed Tara.
+The Amritakataka of Kataka Madhava Yogindra says that this was right as they were animals.
 The Tilaka by Nahesh Bhatt(Ramavarma) justifies Sugriva's marriage to Tara since Sugriva was her dead husband's brother.
 It further states that Tara should remarry as she did not belong to the first three castes and was young.
 Tara's action of taking Sugriva as her husband after Vali's death is seen as her attempt to secure the futures of Angada and the kingdom.

-In some rare instances like in Ramavataram, Tara does not remarry.
+In some rare instances like in the Ramavataram, Tara does not remarry.
 Sugriva treats her as a mother figure and salutes her.